Back Pain From Cycling? Here’s How To Fix It

 The most common culprit is a bike that’s too big or too small, but even if you’re on the right size bike, your fit could still be out of whack.
 A proper bicycle fit is critical – seat height, handlebar rise, crank arm length, and saddle fore and aft (or how you position your seat) can all play a part in how comfortable your ride is.

 If you’re pedaling in place on a trainer, you can probably get away with simply raising the handlebars a few inches yourself and tilting the seat forward an extra 5º, which can help minimize the pain caused by hunching forward.
 However, if you’re actually getting out on the road, it’s worth your time to have a pro bike fitter make the correct adjustments for your body instead of trying to dial it in yourself.
+It’s even possible you need to be switched to an entirely different type of bike that’ll allow you to go for long bike rides without back pain.

 2. Stretch Your Hip Flexors